Brandon-Luong/Google-Data-Analytics-Capstone-Project/README.md

 **Main Question 3.
 How could these trends help influence Bellabeat marketing strategy?**

 - Guide the Bellabeat app with new features to add.
-- Market as a one of a kind fitness app that not only tracks general health and habits data, but also provides ways to improve overall health and solidify better habits, supported up by real data.
+- Market as a one of a kind fitness app that not only tracks general health and habits data, but also provides ways to improve overall health and solidify better habits, supported by real data.

 Recommendations: